digydigdogdead/RPG-Utility/README.md

   ![image](https://i.imgur.com/G8Ge9rp.png)

+## To Do:
+- **Rehaul Save/Load**: At the moment saving is quite intrusive and requires the user to click out of an alert window.
+I'd like to make it smoother, and make it more obvious to users if they have unsaved changes.
+- **Incoporate conditions to Initiative Tracker**: A request has been made to include player conditions in the Initiative tracker page

 ### Acknowledgements:
 This project makes frequent use of [Xceed's WPF Toolkit](https://github.com/xceedsoftware/wpftoolkit), specifically the Integer Up Down control, and NewtonSoft.Json for saving and loading data.